mckornfield/goodman-cookbook/_desserts/04-old-fashioned-sugar-cookies.md

 1. Sift together flour, baking powder and salt.
 Set aside.
 2. Cream butter in a large electric mixer.
 Add the vanilla, sugar and beat well.
 3. Beat in eggs, one at a time, and then add milk.
 On low speed gradually add sifted ingredients.
 Scrape sides of bowl as necessary and beat only until thoroughly mixed.
-4. Divide dough in half and wrap each in plastic wrap and chill in refigerator for 3 hours or more.
+4. Divide dough in half and wrap each in plastic wrap and chill in refrigerator for 3 hours or more.
 5. Adjust oven racks to divide the oven in thirds.
 Preheat to 400°
 6. Place one package of dough on a lightly floured board.
 Flour on all sides and form into a ball.
 Roll dough to a generous 1/4".
 Cut cookies as you wish.
 For very large cookies cut with a 4" cookie cutter.
 7. Transfer cookies to an unbuttered cookie sheet using a spatula.
 Place them 1 1/2" to 2" apart.
 Sprinkle the top with granulated sugar.